Awards

 Eligibility:

-Any member of the LGBTQ+ community can nominate themselves or be nominated for this award.
-By LGBTQ+ we mean lesbian, gay, bisexual, transgender, and queer or questioning; the plus indicates the inclusiveness of others who don’t identify as L, G, B, T, or Q, such as two spirit, pansexual, or others.
+Any member of the LGBTQIA+ community can nominate themselves or be nominated for this award.
+By LGBTQIA+ we mean lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual; the plus indicates the inclusiveness of others who don’t identify as L, G, B, T, Q, I, or A, such as two spirit, pansexual, or others.
 Nominations will be sent to the Award Selection Committee, with the selected candidate forwarded to the Executive Committee.
-(Given the problematic history of labeling members of the LGBTQ+ community, NCTE wishes to clarify that specific titles are not required for this award.)
+(Given the problematic history of labeling members of the LGBTQIA+ community, NCTE wishes to clarify that specific titles are not required for this award.)
 The Executive Committee will approve the committee’s selection.
 All applicants, submitters, and nominees must be NCTE members at the time of submission.
 We remind nominators, nominees, and selection committee members that members of NCTE Conferences—CCCC, CEL, ELATE, LLA, and TYCA—are members, by definition, of NCTE.

 Application/Submission/Nomination Requirements: